ebean-orm/ebean-k8scache/README.md

 Periodically the membership of the cluster is checked.
 By default this is done every minute and back off to every 5 minutes.

+## Logging

+Set logging on `io.ebean.cluster.K8s` to DEBUG or TRACE for this plugin.

+Set logging on `io.ebean.cache` to DEBUG or TRACE to view L2 cache activity such as GETs, PUTs etc.